List of The Inbetweeners characters: David Glover

-David Glover is a student at the school who appears in several episodes but does not say very much.
-He is popular and looks down on the four primary characters, referring to Will as a "posh little prick" and calling Neil a "twat".
+David Glover is a student at the school who appears in several episodes but says very little.
+He is popular and looks down on the four boys, referring to Will as a "posh little prick" and calling Neil a "twat".
 He ignores Will on his first day when he attempts to make friends with him.
 David is often seen in the background playing his Nintendo DS and snooker at school in the common room.
 On the school trip to Swanage, he is seen answering the door at the party and conferring with Mark Donovan as to whether to let the boys in.
-However, in "Xmas Party", Glover ends up defending Will from Donovan's harm, while even still referring to him as a "specky short-arse".
+However, in "Xmas Party", Glover ends up defending Will from Donovan's harm, even while still referring to him as a "specky short-arse".
 In "Exam Time", Neil mentioned that he thinks that Jay's new girlfriend Chloe "got off" with Glover.
 In The Inbetweeners Yearbook, he is briefly mentioned by Neil in the map of Rudge Park; Neil says that he and Jay had a fight outside of school and that the video was uploaded to YouTube but taken down shortly afterwards for being too violent.
 This is highly doubtful however and is probably a lie told by Jay to Neil.